close

 Also in 1968 four DMS vehicles (51790-3) underwent an "ambulance mod" adding stretcher windows to the first passenger window on each side (shown in the image).
 How they looked inside can be seen in this image.
 Why this was done is a mystery.
 Were the four converted DMSs intended to be paired with the DMBFs?
 Did the conversion work to the DMBFs create a scenario where it was felt that stretcher windows were required?
 If anyone has information on this it would be appreciated.

-After the vehicles moved away from Inverness the stretched windows would be removed, some leaving no trace, others (such as 51790) had differences from standard windows.
+After the vehicles moved away from Inverness the stretcher windows would be removed, some leaving no trace, others (such as 51790) had differences from standard windows.

 Wipers